 Tier II Reporting

-The Yakima County LEPC, requires completion of a Tier II - Emergency and Hazardous Chemical Inventory Report by all facilities in Yakima County which have chemicals above the reporting threshold.
+The Yakima County LEPC requires completion of a Tier II - Emergency and Hazardous Chemical Inventory Report by all facilities within Yakima County which have chemicals above the reporting threshold.

-We prefer electronic submission of the Tier II forms and do not require a hard copy mailed to our office.
-You can email your annual submission of Tier II's to email@example.com The reports must be submitted by March 1st each year based on the maximum amount of chemicals on-site at any one time during the preceding year.
+We prefer electronic submission (email) of the Tier II forms and do not require a hard copy mailed to our office by March 1st each year based on the maximum amount of chemicals on-site at any one time during the preceding year.

 2403 South 18th St., Suite 200